Ask AI

 An asset is considered fresh if it's been materialized or observed within a defined time window.
 Otherwise, assets are considered overdue and in need of an update.
 To identify these assets, you can use freshness checks.

-Additionally, freshness checks can help communicate SLAs for their data freshness.
+Freshness checks can also communicate SLAs for their data freshness.
 For example, downstream asset consumers can look at the checks that are defined on those assets to determine when and how often they’re expected to be updated.

-Freshness checks use an asset's latest update time to determine if it's overdue.
+To determine if an asset is overdue, a freshness check will use the asset's latest update time.
 How Dagster determines the last update time varies on the type of asset being targeted:

 • For source assets, which are assets whose data feeds a Dagster pipeline, freshness checks depend on asset observations to report the time the asset was last updated.
 In this guide, we'll demonstrate how to use observable source assets and a schedule to achieve this.